Tomcat Plugin

 | |- ROOT <- The Tomcat webapp directory that is a symlink back to the web directory

-The Tomcat Dependency
+The Tomcat dependency

-In order for this plugin to work properly, you must define a dependency on a Tomcat tarball artifact in a Savant repository.
+In order for this plugin to work properly, you must define a dependency on a Tomcat tarball artifact in a Savant or Maven repository.
 This Tomcat artifact must be identical to the bundle that you can download from the Apache Tomcat website here http://tomcat.apache.org.
 Here is an example of defining this dependency:

 group(name: "tomcat") {